Anti-Inflammatory Orange Turmeric Tea

-Inflammation is an important mechanism in arthritis.
-Curcumin acts as a COX-2 inhibitor in the same way pharmaceutical drugs such as Celebrex do, but without the dangerous side effects.
-The tea below, as well as curcumin supplements can ease the pain of arthritis and rejuvenate mobility.
+Inflammation is an important mechanism in arthritis and Orange Turmeric Tea can help it.
+Curcumin in turmeric acts as a COX-2 inhibitor in the same way pharmaceutical drugs such as Celebrex do, but without the dangerous side effects.
+The tea below, as well as curcumin supplements, can ease the pain of arthritis and rejuvenate mobility.

-India has a low incidence of Alzheimer’s, possibly linked to higher intake of curcumin.
-Because inflammation plays such a big part in most disease, including Alzheimer’s, it can be protective and preventative.
+India has a low incidence of Alzheimer’s, possibly linked to a higher intake of curcumin.
+Because inflammation plays such a big part in most diseases, including Alzheimer’s, it can be protective and preventative.

 Alzheimer’s is not the only thing that can go awry in brain function, and again, inflammation is implicated.
 In this case, it’s known as neuroinflammation, or inflammation specifically in the brain and reducing that can help overall brain function.

-Depression and anxiety are often linked to brain inflammation (this is why going gluten free can help mood, as well).
-It seems to offer some improvement and relief to those who have depression.
+Depression and anxiety are often linked to brain inflammation (this is why going gluten-free can help mood, as well).
+Turmeric seems to offer some improvement and relief to those who have depression.